 On my identity and heritage: It means everything to me.
 As an immigrant myself — I moved to the U.S when I was 13 from Perú — I never realized how much I love and appreciate my heritage.
 I’m proud to share my culture with my students, and at the same time, I learn more about myself by studying our rich culture because there is always something to learn.

-On highlighting Latinx history, culture, and experiences in lessons: I love to include important Latinx figures throughout the year through film, through decor, and projects.
+On highlighting Latinx and Hispanic history, culture, and experiences in lessons: I love to include important Latinx figures throughout the year through film, through decor, and projects.
 I even dress as Frida [Kahlo] during our Character Day and share a short clip of her life.
 You would be surprised how many students have never heard of her.

 On building inclusive classroom communities: My number one strategy is creating meaningful relationships with my students.
 Everything in my classroom is inviting and has a deep message for ALL my students.